SaraBaradaran/C-Compiler/README.md

 Flex and Bison are tools for building programs that handle structured input.
 They were originally tools for building compilers, but they have proven to be useful in many other areas.

-You can get and install Flex & Bison tools using below commands:
+You can get and install Flex & Bison tools using the below commands:
 ```
 sudo apt-get update
 sudo apt-get install flex